gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 ```

 > Since an elastic IP address is being used, you might need to delete the entry
-in the `~/.ssh/known_hosts` file associated with the elastic IP address.
+in the `~/.ssh/known_hosts` file associated with the elastic IP address if this
+is not the first time you have performed this provisioning step.

 Ansible will update values for specific project environment variables in
 GitLab.
 Check them on the project environment variables page after the Ansible